 - NRC file 10890 (adenoviral vector): Patents issued in Canada and the United States.

-- NRC file 10624 (BMAdE1 cell line – for cancer therapy): Patents issued in Canada and the United States.
+- NRC file 10624 (A549 cell line to produce adenoviral vectors): Patents issued in Canada and the United States.

 - NRC File 11225/11648 (cumate switch for virus amplification): Patents issued in Canada, the United States, and Europe.